millenniumdisk/platinum-compass/test/README.md

 // display a string
 "use strict"; //  always use this in order to see errors in the javascript code

-console.log("I want to create a project that uses JavaScript");
+console.log("I want to create a project that uses JavaScript"); // use a function
 ```

 <!-- -->